jemmings-git/pyrite_analysis/README.md

 Please refer to the **Supplementary materials** for the complete R package reference list.

 All figures were produced initially in R using the code in this repository, followed by aesthetic adjustments using a professional graphics software package.

+# TO CHECK - all cases of setwd